osmosis-labs/osmosis/x/gamm/twap/README.md

 // * from (startTime, endTime),
 // * as determined by prices from AMM pool `poolId`.
 //
-// The
+// startTime and endTime do not have to be real block times that occurred,
+// the state machine will interpolate the accumulator values for those times
+// from the latest Twap accumulation record prior to the provided time.
 //
-// startTime and endTime do not have to be real block times that occurred,
+// startTime must be within 48 hours of ctx.BlockTime(), if you need older TWAPs,
+// you will have to maintain the accumulator yourself.
+//
-// this function will interpolate between startTime.
+// This function will error if:
-// if endTime = now, we do {X}
+// * startTime > endTime
-// startTime must be in time range {X}, recommended parameterization for mainnet is {Y}
+// * endTime in the future
+// * startTime older than 48 hours OR pool creation
+// * pool with id poolId does not exist, or does not contain quoteAssetDenom, baseAssetDenom
+//
-func (k Keeper) GetArithmeticTwap(ctx sdk.Context,
+// N.B.
+If there is a notable use case, the state machine could maintain more historical records, e.g. at one per hour. func (k Keeper) GetArithmeticTwap(ctx sdk.Context,
 	poolId uint64,
 	baseAssetDenom string, quoteAssetDenom string,
 	startTime time.Time, endTime time.Time) (sdk.Dec, error) {
 ```

+There are convenience methods for `GetArithmeticTwapToNow` which sets `endTime = ctx.BlockTime()`, and has minor gas reduction.
+For users who need TWAPs outside the 48 hours stored in the state machine, you can get the latest accumulation store record from `GetBeginBlockAccumulatorRecord`

-## File layout
+## Code layout

-**api.go** is the main file you should look at for what you should depend upon.
+**api.go** is the main file you should look at as a user of this module.

 **logic.go** is the main file you should look at for how the TWAP implementation works.